OpenINF/docker-fisher/doc/glossary.md

 To remove a mounted drive from the virtual directory, use the [`umount`][] command (note the missing _n_).
-You can remove the mounted drive by specifying either the device file name or the mount point directory.
+You can remove the mounted drive by specifying either the device filename or the mountpoint directory.

 </details>
 </dd>
 </dl>